claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 * Html and search js are identical (see files in same folder)
 * But _site/assets/main.css are slightly different.
 See local-main.css and remote-main.css
 * It turns out this happened because of the Windows `mingw` stuff that finds its way into Gemfile.lock if you run **jekyll serve** from GitBash.
-* The solution is to remove all the lines in Gemfile.lock that contain the `mingw` thing.
+* The solution is to remove all the lines in Gemfile.lock that contain the `mingw` thing (the easiest way to do this is to revert to your previous version of `Gemfile.lock`).
+Then stop using GitBash to run `jekyll serve` (originally I had a problem running `jekyll serve` from Ubuntu (not Ubuntu 16.04 on my machine - just because that's not the one I'm keeping up to date with `~/.bashrc` etc), but that's no longer the case).
 * Otherwise Heroku complains about Gemfile.lock having been created by Windows, and somehow the dependencies get mucked up on the server.
-* If it happens again, fix Gemfile.lock by running the **bundle** command in Ubuntu and then pushing the resulting Gemfile.lock up to the server.
+* I tried fixing Gemfile.lock by running the **bundle** command in Ubuntu (which is equivalent to **bundle install**) , but this didn't seem to work - the `mingw` entries remained.

 ## Keeping a file in git without tracking changes
 * Here: https://stackoverflow.com/questions/9794931/keep-file-in-a-git-repo-but-dont-track-changes